-Married men who were OK with their gynecomastia in front of their significant other are now becoming more self-conscious.
-Men with children are increasingly frustrated about not participating in activities with their children due to embarrassment.
+Married men who were all right with their gynecomastia before their important fellow are now becoming more self - conscious.
+Men with children are increasingly frustrated that due to embarrassment they do not take part in activities with their children.

 Anesthesia: Varies.
 Local anesthesia in the office or general anesthesia performed at an accredited outpatient facility.

 Cost: Average cost $6,900 - $9,500 depending on whether surgery is performed under local or general anesthesia.
-Cost will also increase if combined w/ other procedures.
+The cost will also increase if combined w/ other procedures.

-Recovery: 2 - 3 days for sedentary work, 4-6 weeks if job requires heavy labor.
+Recovery: 2 - 3 days for sedentary work, 4-6 weeks if a job requires heavy labor.